 - Communication protocols

-All the three parts need to work in harmony for the automation system to work properly.
-Appropriate hardware has to be chosen keeping in mind the requirements of the homeowner along with proper softwares and communication protocols.
+All three parts need to work in harmony for the automation system to work properly.
+Appropriate hardware has to be chosen keeping in mind the requirements of the homeowner along with proper software and communication protocols.

-All the above mentioned sensors through adequate communication protocols connect with the control panel to send out alerts in case of any anomaly.
-It is also responsible for storing the data on the cloud.
+All the above-mentioned sensors through adequate communication protocols connect with the control panel to send out alerts in case of any anomaly.
+It is also responsible for storing the data in the cloud.

 Want to make your home automated to enhance security?
-Reach out to us at PsiBorg Technologies and we’ll help you out with IoT products and services to keep you and your home safe.
+Reach out to us at PsiBorg, an end-to-end IoT solution provider company, and we’ll help you out with IoT products and services to keep you and your home safe.